 ISO 45001 also thinks local- containing the requirement that local community be considered and not put at risk by a company’s workplace practices.
 A business with a strong reputation in the community for being ethical, responsible and sustainable will arguably find it easier to gain and maintain the loyalty of customers both in the local community and beyond.

-The standard is built on the new Annex SL format, which means an ISO 45001 safety management system will integrate easily with other key standards such as QMS ISO 9001:2015 and EMS ISO 14001:2015, for smoother management of workplace quality and risk management.
+The standard is built on the new Annex SL format, which means an ISO safety management system will integrate easily with other key standards such as QMS ISO 9001:2015 and EMS ISO 14001:2015, for smoother management of workplace quality and risk management.
+For example, ISO 45001 can be seamlessly integrated with ISO 14001 to establish a streamlined HSE management system.

 Need more information about how to transition across to ISO 45001?